 Explanation of Altitude Sickness

-Letโs see together what medicine says about it and what its symptoms are.
+Letโs see together what medical science has to say about this phenomenon and its symptoms.

 Medical Definition